imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/nlq.md

 ```

 !!!
 Note
-    NLQ, as a topic, is DB agnostic.
-But in reality different NLQ systems are built for specific DBs for example SQL, SPARQL, MongoDB QL, etc.
+    NLQ, as a topic, is DB agnostic, and in reality NLQ systems are built for different DBs like SQL, SPARQL, MongoDB QL, etc. In fact, we can even see NLQ system for programming language data types like [PandasAI](https://github.com/gventuri/pandas-ai) for [Pandas](https://pandas.pydata.org/) DataFrame in Python.

 ## Code